 Through the findings of this study, it is expected that the reliability of new drug development can be improved and the sacrifice of laboratory animals can be reduced by using a mass spectrometry imaging system as an organization-based drug screening technology.

 Professor Moon stated, “You can acquire a large amount of undamaged biomolecule information from biological samples that have metabolic activity.
-At the same time, you can visualize it in high-resolution.
+At the same time, you can visualize it in high resolution.
 Therefore, this technology will significantly contribute to molecular biology research.”
-He also added “We will carry out further studies to widen the molecular weight range that are detectable in the sample and utilize them in the field of medical diagnosis such as development of new drug screening and mass spectrometric endoscopy.”
+He also added “We will carry out further studies to widen the molecular weight range that are detectable in the sample and utilize them in the field of medical diagnoses such as the development of new drug screening and mass spectrometric endoscopy.”

 This study was published in the online edition of ‘Nature Communications,’ sister journal of the international journal Nature, on December 13.
 The study was collaborated with the research team of Professor Dong-Kwon Lim of Korea University and the research team of Professor Ji-Won Park of Chungnam University.